fguogufe2/pinyinlize/readMe.md

 readMe.md

-**Description**:
+**1 Description**:
-This is a simple and short script that converts short Chinese-character strings(titles of books, articles or journals) to pinyin.
-It's purpose is to facilitate generating Chinese citations or bibiliograph in English settings.
+This is a simple and short command-line tool that converts short Chinese-character strings(titles of books, articles or journals) to pinyin.
+It's purpose is to facilitate generating Chinese citations or bibiliograph in the English setting.

-**Steps**
+**2 Internal Steps**

 It first tokenizes the Chinese strings using **Jieba**, and then output the corresponding pinyin via `pypinyin`'s `lazy_pinyin`.